 This is not a mandatory regulatory change but a voluntary testing service launched by the FCA; no new enforceable requirements are imposed.
 Key elements include a holistic focus on the AI system (model + deployment context, risks, governance, human-in-the-loop, evaluation, input/output controls) rather than isolated foundation models.
 The program features three phases: Discovery, Framework validation, and AI system testing (quantitative/qualitative), emphasizing live monitoring, governance, and risk management.
 It complements the FCA's Supercharged Sandbox for earlier-stage AI exploration.

-- Review FCA's Terms of Reference (PDF) for eligibility, focusing on mature POCs and enterprise-level AI systems
+- Review FCA's Terms of Reference (PDF) for eligibility, focusing on mature POCs and enterprise-level AI systems.

-- Prepare documentation on AI system components (model, context/risks, governance, human oversight, evaluation, controls) for three-phase process
+- Prepare documentation on AI system components (model, context/risks, governance, human oversight, evaluation, controls) for three-phase process.

-- Assess internal governance, data, risk frameworks, and monitoring for AI readiness; consider non-participation but monitor for future FCA expectations
+- Assess internal governance, data, risk frameworks, and monitoring for AI readiness; consider non-participation but monitor for future FCA expectations.

 Key Dates

-19 January 2026 - Second application window opens.
+- Second application window opens

-2 March 2026 - Application deadline for second cohort.
-DEADLINE
+- Application deadline for second cohort

-April 2026 - Testing starts for second cohort.
+- Testing starts for second cohort

 Compliance Impact